MicrosoftDocs/partner-rest/partner-rest/develop/update-a-referral.md

 ---
-title: Update a referral
+title: Update a lead or opportunity
-description: Update a referral using the Partner API. ms.date: 05/17/2019 ms.service: partner-dashboard ms.subservice: partnercenter-sdk ms.localizationpriority: medium
+description: Allows you to update the lead or opportunity details. ms.date: 09/30/2020 ms.service: partner-dashboard ms.subservice: partnercenter-sdk ms.localizationpriority: medium
 ---

-# Update a referral
+# Update a lead or opportunity

 Applies to:

 - Partner API

-This topic explains how to update a referral.
+This topic explains how to update the lead or opportunity details like the deal value, estimated close date or manage the sales stages amongst other details.

 ## Prerequisites

 - Credentials as described in [Partner API authentication](api-authentication.md).
 This scenario supports authentication with App+User credentials.
+- This API currently supports only user access where partners must be in one of the following roles: Global Admin, Referral Admin or Referral User.

 ## REST Request